royerk/royerk.github.io/_posts/2017-7-3-PM_WondevWoman.md

 Wondev Woman AI challenge was held from June 25th to July 3rd on [Codingame](www.codingame.com).

 First time I really managed to Keep It Simple Stupid!
-I initially thought that I would have plenty for this challenge.
+I initially thought that I would have plenty of time for this challenge.
 I was being naive.

 ## Out of Wood 3 league
 Read actions, pick one at random.